dtrivedi756/CSE-332/README.md

 # CSE-332 (Introduction to Visualization)
-Dashboard about USA Statistics using Plotly
+Dashboard about USA Statistics using Plotly for Python